dehesa/CodableCSV/README.md

 let result = try decoder.decode(CustomType.self, from: data)
 ```

-### Decoder Configuration
+### Decoder configuration

-The decoding process can be tweaked by specifying configuration values at initialization time. `CSVDecoder` accepts the [same configuration values as `CSVReader`](#Reader-Configuration) plus the following ones:
+The decoding process can be tweaked by specifying configuration values at initialization time. `CSVDecoder` accepts the [same configuration values as `CSVReader`](#Reader-configuration) plus the following ones:

 -   `floatStrategy` (default: `.throw`) defines how to deal with non-conforming floating-point numbers (such as `NaN`, or `+Infinity`).